Afghan officials: 3 women working in polio drive killed

-KABUL, Afghanistan (AP) — Attackers on Tuesday gunned down three women working to administer the anti-polio vaccine in eastern Afghanistan, officials said, a day after authorities launched a new campaign against the crippling children’s disease.
+KABUL, Afghanistan (AP) — Attackers on Tuesday gunned down three women working to administer the polio vaccine in eastern Afghanistan, officials said, a day after authorities launched a new campaign against the crippling children’s disease.

 The women were killed in two separate attacks in Jalalabad, the capital of Nangarhar province.
 Fared Khan, spokesman for Nangarhar police, said two were shot and killed in police District 7 and the third was killed in District 4.